ojaswiatg/priorly-api/notes.md

 5. Validate the otp with callers email address and operation.
 6. If validation successful then perform the operation.

+## API Testing

+1. Test if deleting users **from query** is deleting all the sessions and todos or not

 ## Client

 1. Have a user store where user details such as name and email is stored - useful for calling different APIs.